 Charles Fabrikant has served as our President and Chief Executive Officer since October 2011 and has served as Chairman of our Board of Directors since July 2011.
+Effective on April 1, 2012, Mr. Fabrikant will resign from his position as President and Chief Executive Officer.
+He will continue to serve as Chairman of the Board of Directors.
 Mr. Fabrikant is the Executive Chairman of SEACOR and has been a director of SEACOR and several of its subsidiaries since its inception in 1989.
 Mr. Fabrikant served as President and Chief Executive Officer of SEACOR from 1989 through September 2010.
 Mr. Fabrikant is a graduate of Columbia University School of Law and Harvard University.
 Mr. Fabrikant is a director of Diamond Offshore Drilling, Inc., a contract oil and gas driller.
 He is also President of Fabrikant International Corporation ("FIC"), a privately owned corporation engaged in marine investments.
 FIC may be deemed an affiliate of ours.